elementor/wp2static/readme.txt

 Tested up to: 4.7
 Stable tag: 1.1.2

-Produces a static HTML version of your Wordpress install and adjusts URLs to be portable.
 Allows you to leverage WordPress as a great CMS, but benefit from the speed, security and portability that a static website provides.

 == Description ==